donomii/fbox/README.markdown

 ## Use

 fbox provides access to your filesystem through an FTP server.
-It will print the url to connect to, after it starts up.
+Fbox will print the url of the server, after it starts up.

 You can access this url through normal FTP clients, including: